nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Clearing all projects: `clearpj`

+Clears all the projects in SOCket.

+Format: `clearpj`

 ### Sorting projects (by other fields): `sortpj`

 Sorts and displays the projects according to the provided category.
 Sorts the list of projects by deadline if no argument is provided.
 Format: `sortpj [CATEGORY]`
 * If no category is provided, the projects are sorted by their deadlines alphanumerically